Keywords: Maya, Scripting, Python, MEL, PyMel

 mel.eval('FBXExportLights -v false')

-How to get object list
+How to get node list

 Get all selected objects: